What You Need to Know About Ophthalmic Medical Technologist

 The states with the most job growth for Ophthalmic Medical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

-The salary for Ophthalmic Medical Technologists ranges between about $28,130 and $72,720 a year.
+The typical yearly salary for Ophthalmic Medical Technologists is somewhere between $28,130 and $72,720.

 Ophthalmic Medical Technologists who work in New Mexico, Alaska, or Washington, make the highest salaries.